bodhiproject/bodhi-electron/README.md

 3. `npm install`

+4. download `qtum-x.xx.xx-osx64.tar.gz` from https://github.com/qtumproject/qtum/releases and unzip it. copy all the folders inside it to ./qtum

-4. start bodhi-graphql at 5555
+5. start bodhi-graphql at 5555

 `npm start`